-Our OTC and prescription prenatal vitamin products are generally variations of the same product with slight modifications in formulation and marketing.
+Our over-the-counter (OTC) and prescription prenatal vitamin products are generally variations of the same product with slight modifications in formulation and marketing.
 The primary difference between our OTC and prescription prenatal vitamin products is the source of payment.
-Purchasers of our OTC prenatal vitamin products pay for the product directly while purchasers of our prescription prenatal vitamin products pay for the product via third-party payers.
-Both OTC and prescription prenatal vitamin products similar marketing techniques.
+Purchasers of our OTC prenatal vitamin products pay for the product directly while purchasers of our prescription prenatal vitamin products pay for the product primarily via third-party payers.
+Both OTC and prescription prenatal vitamin products share the same marketing support team utilizing similar marketing techniques.
 The revenue that is generated by us from major external customers is all generated from sales of our prescription prenatal vitamin products which is disclosed in Note 13.
 There are no major external customers for our OTC prenatal vitamin or other products.